Welcome to today's edition of the Rush 24-7 podcast.

 The Republicans do not offer one ounce of pushback.

-And in many cases, such as immigration amnesty, they attempt to or glom on and seek the same position the Democrats have.
+And in many cases, such as immigration amnesty, they attempt to glom on and seek the same position the Democrats have.

-And maybe I'm wrong, because I don't live in every city, and I don't watch TV commercials in every city, and I don't watch local TV anyway.
+So in the absence of any polling data and in the therefore absence of any prediction of a wave election, can you recall seeing, and maybe I'm wrong, because I don't live in every city and I don't watch TV commercials in every city and I don't watch local TV anyway.

-But so I need to ask you, have you seen any commercials run by any Republican candidates or the Republican National Committee that spell out what the Republican agenda is?
+But, so I need to ask you, have you seen any commercials run by any Republican candidates or the Republican National Committee that spell out what the Republican agenda is?

 Have you gotten the impression, have you, by virtue of paying attention to the news and watching television, reading newspapers, whatever, have you seen any Republican messaging?

-Anybody, potential presidential candidate, I don't care, anybody define what the Republican Party stands for at this moment.
+Have you seen the chairman of the RNC or anybody, anybody, potential presidential candidate, I don't care, anybody define what the Republican Party stands for at this moment?

-Have you heard anybody say we have got to stop the spending?
+Have you heard anybody say, we have got to stop the spending?

 Have you heard any Republicans say we've got to reduce the deficit, the national debt?